Glossary

 Projection Tilt

 The relative angular deviation between an Archeon's intrinsic frequency vector and the local phase plane of projection.
-Produces the appearance of motion, velocity, or acceleration as a consequence of curvature unfolding across the projection manifold.
+Produces the appearance of motion, velocity, or acceleration as a consequence of curvature unfolding across the geometric domain.

 Recursive Attractor